University of Western Ontario: Administration

 The university's governance is conducted through the Board of Governors and the Senate.
 The Senate was the university's first governing body, created in the university's founding document, An Act to Incorporate the Western University of London, Ontario, 1878.
 The Board of Governors was later established in An Act to amend the Act to incorporate the Western University of London, Ontario, 1892.
 The Board is responsible for the university's management, including financial matters.
 Ex officio governors of the Board include the university's chancellor, president, the mayor of London, the warden of Middlesex County and the secretary of the Board of Governors.
 The Board also consists of 26 other governors either appointed or elected by the members of the university's community and the surrounding community, including elected representatives from the student body.

 The Senate is responsible for the university's academic policies.
 The Senate consists of 20 ex officio positions in the Senate granted to the chancellor, the president, the university's vice-presidents, the senior dean of each faculty, the university librarian and the secretary of the senate.
 The secretary of the senate is a non-voting ex officio member.
 The Senate also consists of 46 elected members from the university's faculty, 18 members from the student population, and 9 members from the Western's affiliated colleges, including their principals.
 The Senate also consists of 9 other members from around the university community.
 In all, there are 103 members of the Senate, 102 of which may vote and 10–13 official observers of the Senate.

 The president and vice-chancellor acts as the university's chief executive officer, accountable to the Board of Governors and the Senate, by supervising and directing the university's academic and administrative work and its teaching and non-teaching staff.
 Alan Shepard is the tenth president of the university, who began his tenure as president on 1 July 2019.
+In 2022, Shepard was the highest paid President of any Ontario university, receiving $520,000 in salary and benefits.
 The chancellor of the university acts as the honorary and symbolic head of the university.
 The position of chancellor is a four-year, non-renewable term.
-The university's current chancellor is Linda Hasenfratz, who was appointed to the position on 1 July 2019.
+The university's current chancellor is Kelly Meighen, who was appointed to the position on 1 July 2023.